 I am a rather recent transport to Austin after living in the Dallas area for the past 13 years where I taught Kindergarten, First, and Third Grade in Plano ISD.
 Before Texas, I taught in Florida and Ohio.
 I am a native "Buckeye" with my roots being in Cleveland, Ohio.
 I have three amazing grown children scattered across the globe.
 I am a proud Mom of their accomplishments and desires to experience all life has to offer!
 I love my family, my dogs (Beau and Lily), hiking, yoga, good movies, books and keeping up with current global events.
 I currently teach Second Grade in the top ranked Eanes ISD.
 This past year I was named campus Teacher of the Year.
 I look forward to working one on one with students to help them build confidence and motivation to learn.

-Bowling Green State University - BS Education, Elementary Education
+Undergraduate Degree: Bowling Green State University - Bachelors, Elementary Education

 What is your teaching philosophy?